 In the Lifetime of the Buddha

 A man fell sick with jaundice and doctors thought his case was hopeless.
-The man vowed that if he was cured he would live a religious life.
-A few days later he took a medicine that cured him and so he became a disciple of the Buddha, and eventually an arahant.
+The man vowed that if he was cured, he would live a religious life.
+A few days later he took medicine that cured him and so he became a disciple of the Buddha, and eventually an arahant.

 The Buddha did not identify any earlier births other than his own.